-To apply for access to Maynooth University Library Click here.
+If you are eligible and wish to borrow, please Click here.
 SCONUL authorisation email and home institution ID must be presented on the first visit.

-Any reader from members of SCONUL or CONUL libraries (DCU, DIT, NLI, NUIG, Maynooth University, RCSI, TCD, UCC, UCD and UL) is accepted in vacation periods on production of a vacation card from their home library.
+Any reader from members of SCONUL or CONUL libraries (DCU, TUD, NLI, NUIG, Maynooth University, RCSI, TCD, UCC, UCD and UL) is accepted during vacation periods on production of a vacation card from their home library.